PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

  The Tick box next to “Roger Beep” can be selected with effort with cursor or better to select with touch screen.
 This will add a roger bleep if enabled.
 Note the level of the Tone % compared to the Microphone setting is set in Options >Audio.
 Note , that feature is only available in both FM modes (NFM-FM / WFM) .

+* **Roger beep:**  This tick is activating and ending sequence of six consecutive digital synthesized audio tones , to indicate that the operator has concluded speaking.
+Note: that feature is not available in SSB modes (USB , LSB)

 * **RX audio listening:** The Tick box to select this item is difficult to select with cursor having to go down and up though item, and with some luck you may enable the box.
 It is better to select from the touch screen.
 If this is enabled then it will turn on the Audio Receiver and with the following setting will allow you to listen to a receive channel when not transmitting.
 The TX-RX timing gap is not known.
 The frequency can be set separately to that of the transmitter section above.
 The following setting can be applied to the receiver.

-* **Roger beep:**  This tick is activating and ending sequence of six consecutive digital synthesized audio tones , to indicate that the operator has concluded speaking.
-Note: that feature is not available in SSB modes (USB , LSB).
+* **VOL :** Audio receiver volume control.

 * **FM RX BW:** This GUI option , allows in NFM-FM mode to set up the receiver Bandwidth setting.
 It can be set to either